Our Doctrinal Statement of Faith

 1) Sanctification is already complete for every saved person because his position toward God is the same as Christ's position.
 Since the believer is in Christ, he is set apart unto God in the measure in which Christ is set apart unto God.

-3) We also believe, that the child of God will yet be fully sanctified in his state as he is now sanctified in his standing in Christ when he shall see his Lord and shall be "like Him" (1 Corinthians 1:2; Hebrews 10:10-14; Romans 6:1-5; John 17:17-19; Galatians 5:22-26; Ephesians 4:24; 5:25-27; Hebrews 12:10; 2 Corinthians 3:18).
+3) We also believe that the child of God will yet be fully sanctified in his state as he is now sanctified in his standing in Christ when he will see his Lord and will be "like Him" (1 Corinthians 1:2; Hebrews 10:10-14; Romans 6:1-5; John 17:17-19; Galatians 5:22-26; Ephesians 4:24; 5:25-27; Hebrews 12:10; 2 Corinthians 3:18).

 VI.
 CONCERNING SATAN AND ANGELS